AdobeDocs/campaign-standard.en/help/automating/using/about-workflow-execution.md

 A workflow is always started manually.
 However, once started, it can remain inactive, depending on the information specified in a [Scheduler](../../automating/using/scheduler.md) activity.

->[!CAUTION]
+>[!IMPORTANT]
 >
-> Adobe recommends customers prioritize workflow executions and run up to twenty concurrent workflow executions to consistently achieve maximum performance across your instance.
-More than twenty concurrent workflow executions may be planned and will execute sequentially by default.
-You may adjust the default settings for maximum number of concurrent workflow executions by submitting a ticket to Customer Care.
+> Adobe recommends customers not to run more than 20 active workflows executions simultaneously, and to prioritize and spread out your workflow execution over time.
+For more on this, refer to the best practices provided in [this page](../../automating/using/best-practices-workflows.md).

 Execution related actions (start, stop, pause, etc.) are **asynchronous** processes: the command is saved and will become effective once the server is available to apply it.